-Sometimes A&E and minor injuries departments will give a "walker boot" to people with ankle fractures.
-This may initially help with the pain, but it is important to not become reliant on the boot as it will make the ankle weaker and stiffer in the longer term.
+Most patients with a stable Weber B ankle fracture will be provided with a "walker boot".
+This may help initially with the pain, but it is important to not become reliant on this boot as this will make the ankle weaker and stiffer in the longer term.
+You can remove the boot for washing and you do not need to sleep in the boot unless you wish to.